 • Entrant(s) must hold the right to perform, reproduce, display and distribute their work

 • The work must not have been previously optioned, sold or produced.

 All applicants must submit via FilmFreeway.
-Entrants may submit more than one film.
-Each entry requires a separate entry form and fee.
+Entrants may submit more than one film or script.
+Each entry requires a separate submission and fee.

 Please submit online via FilmFreeway.
 Vimeo links are strongly preferred.

 Payments must be made via FilmFreeway at the time of submission.

 Filmmakers will be notified of their selection status by September 30, 2020.

 Selected films will need to be submitted as follows:

 Preferred format: ProResHQ 422 QuickTime File